-Calhan Town Cemetery
+Calhan Memorial Cemetery

 The Town owns and manages the Calhan Cemetery.
 Visit Town Hall to purchase a cemetery plot and for burial arrangements.
 A directory at the entrance of the Cemetery lists all persons buried at the Cemetery and is also available for download.
 The Calhan Public Works Department is responsible for ground-keeping and maintenance of the cemetery.
 The Calhan Cemetery Committee meets as needed to ensure our cemetery is receiving the attention and care necessary.

 The local Veterans of Foreign Wars (VFW) chapter sells and maintains the commemorative flag poles that border the cemetery.
 Their volunteers raise and lower U.S. flags on every cemetery flag pole on special occasions such as Veterans Day and Memorial Day.
 They can also raise U.S. flags for burial services of fallen U.S. Service Members.
 The sight of Old Glory plying on many flag poles reminds one of the sacrifices made to ensure our freedoms.

 The Calhan Memorial Cemetery is open dawn to dusk year-round.
 A Cemetery map and directory is available to download in the .

 Chapter 7 of the covers Cemetery rules and regulations.